-- Corrosion of metal parts
+- · Corrosion of metal parts

 - Deterioration of rubber or plastic parts

 - Fuel permeation through rubber fuel lines

-- · Starting and operating difficulties
+- Starting and operating difficulties

-FIRE AND EXPLOSION HAZARD: Fuel leakage from any part of the fuel system can be a fire and explosion hazard which can cause serious bodily injury or death.
-Careful periodic inspection of entire fuel system is mandatory, particularly after storage.
-All fuel components should be inspected for leakage, softening, hardening, swelling or corrosion.
+Fuel leakage is a fire or explosion hazard, which can cause serious injury or death.
+Periodically inspect all fuel system components for leaks, softening, hardening, swelling, or corrosion, particularly after storage.
 Any sign of leakage or deterioration requires replacement before further engine operation.